 It is strongly recommended to take this course in Year 13.

-Students follow the curriculum for Level 3 Thematic Studies in English with extra English language support.
+Students follow the curriculum for Level 3 English for University Entrance Literacy with extra English language support.
 Students will complete the Level 3 Standards below or the Level 2 Standard may be offered as an alternative.